ijij6960/mutelol/README.md

-# mutelol : Auto Mute All for the game "League of Legends"
+# Auto Mute All for the game "League of Legends"

 I was angry with some people who have a bad-mouth